polterguy/phosphorusfive/README.md

-The above code, is called "Hyperlisp", and is simply a key/value/children tree-structure, allowing for you to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportinuty to "declare your apps", through a (very) rich "non-programming model".
+The above code, is called "Hyperlisp", and is simply a key/value/children tree-structure, allowing for you to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportunity to "declare your apps", through a (very) rich "non-programming model".

 We say "non-programming", because really, there is no "programming language" in P5.
 Only a bunch of loosely coupled Active Events, that happens to, in their combined version, create a Turing complete execution environment.

 In fact, if you wish, you can "declare" your execution trees, by using XML or JSON.
-Although we recommend using Hyperlisp, due to its much more condens syntax, and lack of "overhead" compared to XML and JSON.
+Although we recommend using Hyperlisp, due to its much more condens syntax, and lack of "overhead", compared to XML and JSON.

 This trait of P5, allows you to "orchestrate" your apps, by combining your parts together, more like how a conductor is orchestrating his musicians.
 It hence becomes an extremely high abstraction, allowing you to focus more on the big picture, without having to care about the implementation details (unless you want to)

-All this, while retaining your ability to create C# code, exactly as you're used to from ASP.NET.
+All this, while retaining your ability to create C#/VB/F# code, exactly as you're used to from ASP.NET.

 ## 3 basic innovations